geudde/attic-chest/pages/02.season-1/08.meeting-08/10.flowers/docs.md

 There the smiling Queen of Love
 &emsp;On the violet bank reposes
 There the Wife of Thund’ring Jove
-Rests on a bed of thornless roses.
+&emsp;Rests on a bed of thornless roses.

 The tuneful Nine, obedient try
 &emsp;To please *her* with their harmony